 - You should have nothing to eat for 6 hours before the procedure but may have small drinks of water up until 2 hours before the procedure.
-If you feel 'hypo' suck glucose tablets - You may need to adjust your diabetes medication.
+If you feel 'hypo' suck glucose tablets (do not chew) - You may need to adjust your diabetes medication.
 If unsure please contact the specialist diabetes nursing team for advice.
-The telephone number can be found on page 4 of the Welcome to Endoscopy leaflet which accompanies this booklet
+The telephone number can be found in the Welcome to Endoscopy leaflet which accompanies this booklet